NOTE: if you have an uncontested divorce and your spouse has signed a stipulation, you do not need to serve any forms upon them.

 1103GEJ – Counter Motion

-- If you are the other party who has received notice of a Motion to Adjust Child Support, you have the opportunity to respond and also file a Counter Motion which allows you to make new arguments which were not addressed in the original Motion.
+- If you are the other party who has received notice of a Motion to Adjust Child Support, you have the opportunity to respond and also file a Counter Motion which allows you to make new arguments that were not addressed in the original Motion.
 Your Counter Motion must be supported by the law, as in, what is your legal basis for this claim.

 - If you are the filing party, you may file a Reply Memorandum Supporting Motion in response to the Counter Motion, allowing you to address the new arguments.